BarbaAlGhul/calaboucos-e-cachorros/README.md

 On the terminal, go to the folder where you extracted the files

 Open game.py (with the command 'python game.py')

 Enjoy!

+##To run the game on Windows:
+Just download the .rar file in the releases page, extract the folder and execute the game.exe file inside the 'dist' folder

+Enjoy!